HenrySaldanha/AspNet.CustomMiddleware/README.md

 This repository has the objective of presenting the creation and configuration of a custom Middleware.

+## Docker use

+To build and run this application with docker you can use these commands in the same folder as the **Dockerfile** file :

+    docker build --rm -t myapp .

+    docker run --rm -p 5000:5000 myapp

 ## Settings

 In my **Startup** class I added the following code snippets: